Enrolments for this year have closed.

 - 12 weeks

-HECS-HELP and FEE-HELP available
+- HECS-HELP and FEE-HELP available

 About this subject

-- • Human Evolution.
+- Human Evolution

-- • Palaeolithic Archaeology.
+- Palaeolithic Archaeology

-- • Human Origins.
+- Human Origins

-- • Archaeological Science.
+- Archaeological Science

-- • Evolutionary Biology.
+- Evolutionary Biology

-- • History of Science.
+- History of Science

-Taught by La Trobe researchers working at key paleoanthropological and archaeological sites such as Drimolen and Amanzi Springs in South Africa, the subject presents upon their active fieldwork and research within a historical context to understand our evolution, and to explore how views of our human ancestry have changed through time - highlighting the shared ancestry of all humans alive today and the epic journey that our ancestors took to becoming us.
+Taught by La Trobe researchers working at key palaeoanthopological and archaeological sites such as Drimolen and Amanzi Springs in South Africa, the subject presents upon their active fieldwork and research within a historical context to understand our evolution, and to explore how views of our human ancestry have changed through time - highlighting the shared ancestry of all humans alive today and the epic journey that our ancestors took to becoming us.

 - Online weekly quizzes and a final quiz covering the full 12 weeks (equivalent to 750 words).
 (20%)